-Sunrise performs a horizon job as therapy after Scilly Isles glass out
+Sunrise performs a horizon job as therapy is needed after Scilly Isles 'glass out'

 Tom Kneen's JPK 11.80 Sunrise has sewn up IRC Two in this 49th Rolex Fastnet Race.
 The Devonshire team crossed the Cherbourg finish line at 1004 BST this morning.
 Sunrise's corrected time of 4 days, 6 hours, 45 minutes 4 seconds has given Kneen IRC Two victory by a huge margin.
 As Sunrise finished, her closest rival was just past the Lizard with more than 120 nautical miles still to sail.

 After a hideous outbound beat down the Channel, when they never seemed to be in phase with the tide, Sunrise's first break came after making the last minute call to go up the eastern side of the traffic separation scheme at Land's End with Il Corvo as the majority of the frontrunners chose to go up the TSS's west side.

 Rounding the Fastnet Rock on Tuesday mid-evening, Sunrise already had pulled out a 1 hour 12 minute lead under corrected time.